Kontentski/weatherly/README.md

     curl "https://weatherly-4zvrwzl5sq-uc.a.run.app/$1"
 }
 ```
-After adding this function, you can simply call weatherly from your terminal to get the weather information
+After adding this function, you can simply call weatherly from your terminal to get the weather information.

 <img width="419" alt="image" src="https://github.com/Kontentski/weatherly/assets/150854976/11b694e1-a8ff-487c-a134-8e66c2fe2f29">